Can you tell who is calling?

 It may sound complicated, but it's quite easy and you will be given clear instructions as you go along!

-This test uses a different system to previous telephone telepathy tests and we would welcome any feedback.
 If you experience any problems, find the procedure unclear, or have any suggestions, please contact Rupert.